tombenke/npac/docs/intro.md

       It always exists, and may uses external resources to gain config info.
       Its responsibility to provide configuration info to all of the modules exist in the container.

-    - __executives__:
+    - __Executives__:
-      These modules may use other business logic modules and/or infrastructure modules through their APIs provided via the context. for example:
+      These modules may use other business logic modules and/or infrastructure modules through their APIs provided via the context.

+      For example:
-        - micro service implementations
+        - micro service implementations,
-        - functions, operators
+        - functions, operators.

-  Every adapter has access to the context.
+  Every adapter has access to the whole context.

 - __Jobs__:
   These are simple functions that represent the main process of the application.

   They call executives and in some cases may also call mediators as well, such as config and logging, etc.

-  Every job has access to the context.
+  Every job has access to the whole context.

 ## The lifecycle of an npac application